 Public WIFI hotspots are unsecure.
 They are a prime target for hackers to steal your data and use it for illicit purposes.
 That is I use, and would recommend you to start using, a Virtual Private Network (VPN) if you connect to a public hotspot.
 What a VPN does is creating an encrypted tunnel between your device and the hotspot so that your data will stay private.
 I use NordVPN, and you can get up to 70% off when you get a NordVPN subscription.
 Get your subscription now!

-The Best Way to Stay Connected When Traveling in Iceland
+The Preferred Way to Stay Connected When Traveling in Iceland

 Getting a SIM card from Síminn and Vodafone would do you well when considering an Icelandic SIM card.
 Be sure to explore the roaming options your provider offers you, as they may offer free or cheap roaming bundles.